nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 histogram(sample(lrb, 10_000); label=false)
 ```

-The uniform distribution is of course a bit of an awkward choice, because its probability density suddenly drops to 0, which perhaps does not model one's believe about the position of the integration bound very well.
-The normal distribution is often a natural choice:
+The uniform distribution is of course a bit of an awkward choice, because its probability density suddenly drops to 0, which perhaps does not model one's belief about the position of the integration bound very well.
+Ont the other hand, the normal distribution is often a natural choice when dealing with uncertainties:

 ```@example FTIR
 using Distributions: Normal